ntustison/LAMNrFlows/Manuscript/intro.md

 [@Chartsias2018MILR; @Chartsias2019SDNet].
 More general multimodal VAE
-families, such as MMVAE (mixture-of-experts) and MoPoE-VAE (mixture-of-products of experts), formalize coherent joint and conditional generation across modalities—often with an implicit division between shared and private parts [@Shi2019MMVAE; @Sutter2021MoPoE].
+families, such as MMVAE (mixture-of-experts) and MoPoE-VAE (mixture-of-products of experts), formalize coherent joint and conditional generation across modalities, often with an implicit division between shared and private parts [@Shi2019MMVAE; @Sutter2021MoPoE].
 These approaches are directly relevant conceptually, but they (i) are not *invertible* in pixel space, (ii) rely on approximate likelihoods, and (iii) do not expose clean, per-level multiscale latents that can be edited and then exactly decoded.
 LAM-Flow keeps the shared/private spirit but instantiates it in a bijective model with exact log-likelihoods and Glow-style multiscale access, which matters for per-level conditioning and surgical latent manipulations that invert precisely.
+In practice, we fit our Gaussian latent layer on *normals-only* cohorts, so that “shared” structure is shaped jointly by all modalities and defines a normative multiscale latent space that later edits can project back onto.

 ### Latent editing and counterfactual manipulation

 A parallel line of work explores *editing* latent codes to obtain “cleaner” images or controlled semantic changes.
-StyleFlow, for instance, maps entangled StyleGAN codes through *conditional continuous normalizing flows* to achieve attribute-conditioned edits (pose, illumination, age), a concrete precedent for flow-based controlled latent traversal—even if the underlying generator is a GAN rather than a flow in pixel space [@Abdal2021StyleFlow].
-Medical imaging has also investigated counterfactual or pathology-aware latent edits in GAN spaces, often for augmentation or interpretability; however, exact invertibility of the full image model is typically absent.
+StyleFlow, for instance, maps entangled StyleGAN codes through conditional continuous normalizing flows to achieve attribute-conditioned edits (pose, illumination, age), a concrete precedent for flow-based controlled latent traversal, even if the underlying generator is a GAN rather than a flow in pixel space [@Abdal2021StyleFlow].
+Medical imaging has also investigated counterfactual or pathology-aware latent edits in GAN spaces, often for augmentation or interpretability, though exact invertibility of the full image model is typically absent.

 LAM-Flow differs in that edits occur *inside* a fully invertible model whose latents are tied to exact likelihoods, and edits can be per-scale and per-subspace (shared vs private), enabling SLIs and uncertainty-aware manipulations via closed-form conditional Gaussians.
+In the lesion setting, we fit the Gaussian layer only on normal subjects, treat the resulting multiscale Gaussian as a *normative prior*, and then encode lesion-bearing inputs through the same flow.
+Lesion latents appear as outliers in this normative space;
+PCA-based shrinkage of their coordinates back toward typical radii yields “normative reconstructions” that suppress abnormal structure while preserving subject-specific anatomy.
+Even when only a single modality (for example T1) is edited and visualized, its latent coordinates were shaped during training by multimodal alignment, so the notion of “normal” that guides edits implicitly reflects all available contrasts rather than that modality in isolation.

 ### Flow-based cross-modal relations

 Flow-based conditional modeling has been used for cross-modality transfer.
-DUAL-GLOW couples two flows (e.g., MR and PET) with an auxiliary relation network to model conditional distributions in latent space [@sun2019dualglow].
+DUAL-GLOW couples two flows (for example MR and PET) with an auxiliary relation network to model conditional distributions in latent space [@sun2019dualglow].
 This is an architectural cousin to conditional reasoning in flows, but it does not perform per-level alignment across modalities nor the shared/private decomposition operationalized here for registration via SLIs.
-More broadly, modern flow families (e.g., Flow++, Neural Spline Flows, residual and continuous-time flows) have improved flexibility and stability [@ho2019flowpp; @durkan2019nsf; @behrmann2019resflow; @grathwohl2019ffjord], and recent scaling results (TarFlow, STARFlow) reinforce flows as viable foundations when invertibility, exact likelihoods, and latent access are central [@zhai2024tarflow; @gu2025starflow].
+More broadly, modern flow families (for example Flow++, Neural Spline Flows, residual and continuous-time flows) have improved flexibility and stability [@ho2019flowpp; @durkan2019nsf; @behrmann2019resflow; @grathwohl2019ffjord], and recent scaling results (TarFlow, STARFlow) reinforce flows as viable foundations when invertibility, exact likelihoods, and latent access are central [@zhai2024tarflow; @gu2025starflow].

+LAM-Flow sits between pure conditional flows and separate per-modality models: we learn a *joint* multiscale flow over all modalities, align its latents across views, and then fit a normals-only Gaussian layer over the resulting aligned latents.
+Cross-modal imputation and lesion “inpainting” are both handled as conditional Gaussian updates at each scale.
+Even if only one modality is ultimately decoded, its latent block has been regularized by the presence of the other modalities during training, so conditional edits respect a multimodal, rather than unimodal, notion of anatomical plausibility.

 ### Cross-modal synthesis and missing-modality robustness (outside flows)

-Historically, cross-modality synthesis progressed from atlas/patch pipelines to supervised U-Nets and then to unpaired adversarial methods (CycleGAN variants) with structure-consistency constraints to preserve anatomy [@han2017dcnn; @florkow2020mrm; @yang2018structurecyclegan; @lei2019densecyclegan].
+Historically, cross-modality synthesis progressed from atlas and patch-based pipelines to supervised U-Nets and then to unpaired adversarial methods (CycleGAN variants) with structure-consistency constraints to preserve anatomy [@han2017dcnn; @florkow2020mrm; @yang2018structurecyclegan; @lei2019densecyclegan].
 HeMIS is notable for operating with any subset of inputs at test time via a learned “mean-of-modalities” fusion rather than explicit synthesis